 Choppy Modern Mohawk

-You definitely need to be of bold spirit to pull this off, but if that describes you then go for it.
+You definitely need to be bold to pull this off, but if that describes you, then go for it.
 This textured, modern take on the mohawk is one of the coolest messy short choppy hairstyles out there.

 We argue this is one of the best choppy short hairstyles for thick hair since people with this hair type have excess to spare!
 It also takes some weight off your head and helps you keep cool.
 Not to mention: it looks super edgy and cool.